TERMZL0ckd0wn/ReiOS/README.md

 ## What is this distro based out of?

 I've not decided to use the OG Debian.
-Debian just works with all kinds f hardware but the installer and the way it installes packages by using the terminal is not beginner-friendly so thats why I choose Debian.
+Debian just works with all kinds of hardware but the way Debian installs on the system is not beginner-friendly so thats why I choose Debian.

 ## Features